-Learn how divergence due to base currency affect your investments in DARWINs.
+Learn how divergence due to base currency may affect your investments in DARWINs.

-Let's sum up the takeaways
+Let's sum up these takeaways

 - Base currency divergence only affects profits.
 If the DARWIN makes a winning trade, your replication of the trade cannot become a losing trade due to base currency divergence.

-- The only variation that counts is the one occurring while the trade was open.
-Any variation before or after the trade has absolutely no effect on divergence.
+- The only variation that counts is the one occurring while the trade is open.
+Any variation before or after the trade has absolutely no effect on divergence due to base currency.

 - When all trades of a DARWIN have a similar duration, divergence due to base currency will be random: sometimes it will benefit you and others not.